Money: How does gold and silver play into this?

 Historically there has always been a conflict between the use of “currency” [manmade paper] and gold and silver — the two precious metals found in our Earth’s crust, provided for us by our Lord to use as money.
-Any man-made medium of exchange that is not backed in value by gold and silver [as our currency once was], always leads nations down the path to increased war, greed, and ultimate collapse.
+Any man-made medium of exchange that is not backed in value by gold and silver [as America’s once was], always leads nations down the path to increased war, greed, and ultimate collapse.
 Gold and silver create discipline, nurtures self-restraint, causes self-reliance, and leads to confidence in business transactions, a restrained government, and a more stable foreign policy.

 We must always be aware of the distinction between currency and money.
 Unlike money, currency has no real value of its own.
 Throughout biblical times, many things have been used as money including livestock, wheat, spices, beads, and paper.
 You may think of the US dollar in your pocket as money.
 It isn’t!
 Cash in your pocket and in your bank has no actual value whatsoever beside the value of the paper itself.
 It only has value as long as people have faith in the stability of the government that issued it.
 Our currency is simply a medium of exchange used to purchase goods or services.
 Even though it is called and thought of as money, it is not real money.